 A framework is a structure that forms a support or frame for something.

-Both definitions can help you to understand SCRUM.
+Both definitions can help you to understand Scrum.
 Sticking to a set of rules and beliefs will help you work effectively, but it can't tell you every step to follow when building a product.
-Rather, it is a guideline that each team will have to apply to their own circumstances.
-For example, if you are working with a team that is based in multiple locations, then your daily update calls may be at different times of the day.
+Instead, it is a guideline that each team will have to apply to their own circumstances.
+For example, if you are working with a team based in multiple locations, your daily update calls may be at different times of the day.
 The method in which developers review each other's code could also be adapted to virtual teams.

 Empirical Process Control

 The Scrum Guide says that:

 Scrum is founded on empirical process control theory, or empiricism.
 Empiricism asserts that knowledge comes from experience and then making decisions based on what is known.
 Scrum employs an iterative, incremental approach to optimize predictability and control risk.

 It can be helpful to think of a factory production line when trying to understand empirical process control.
 In a factory, you have: